|

 A public service project always open to input from the community interested in Herkimer diamonds.

-This specimen ( 9 cm across) from Fonda, NY (DA) that shows a different type of druze. it is here named "baby floater druze" because it appears to be a coating of microsopic Herkimer diamonds.
+On the left, this specimen ( 9 cm across) from Fonda, NY (DA) that shows a different type of druze. it is here named "baby floater druze" because it appears to be a coating of microsopic Herkimer diamonds.
 The specimen is described more on the matrix (host rock) page (click on link below).

 <--- "Baby floater druze"